 Membership in the organization is not limited to police administrators.
 We also have several in our ranks who represent the business interest of our profession.
 These valuable partners work in private industry with ties to the law enforcement mission, and with their help, we are much more effective in providing critical public services.

-Please support our scholarship and law enforcement training programs by making a tax-deductible contribution to the Tampa Bay Area Chiefs of Police Education and Research Foundation.
+Please support our scholarship and law enforcement training programs by making a tax-deductible contribution to the Tampa Bay Area Chiefs of Police Foundation.